sdss/apogee/docs/sphinx/apred.rst

 there are a few utility routines used for quality assurance.
 It is expected that additional functionality will be implemented in Python in the future.

+In late 2018, routines for doing wavelength calibration were added, see  :ref:`Wavelength Calibration`

 lsfmap.py

 routines to create maps of FWHM and resolution across the APOGEE detectors,